benlue/jsonfp/README.md

 ### Promise or callback
 Built-in operators of the current implementation all will do their jobs synchronously.
 However, if you add your own customized operators and they would do things asynchronously, those asynchronous operators should return a promise to JSON-FP.
 JSON-FP knows how to deal with promise.

-JSON-FP supports both promise ad callbacks to deal with those asynchronous situations.
+JSON-FP supports both promise and callbacks to deal with those asynchronous situations.
 In other words, if you expect the computation of your JSON-FP expression will be done asynchroously, you can either use the promise style:

     jsonfp.apply(input, expr).then(function(value) {
         // value is the result